February 26, 2020 A listing for Horizon Zero Dawn on PC briefly appeared on Amazon France.

-Horizon Zero Dawn will launch on PC in 2020, as three anonymous sources within Sony tell Kotaku’s Jason Schreier.
+This comes after a January report which solidified long-standing rumours that Guerrilla Games’ sci-fi epic will get a oirt.
+Horizon Zero Dawn will launch on PC in 2020, as three anonymous sources within Sony told Kotaku’s Jason Schreier.
 The game is expected to launch on both Steam and the Epic Games Store, though it’s not clear if those platforms have been officially finalised just yet.

 Developer Guerrilla Games is owned by Sony, which makes a Horizon PC port a bit different from other Sony-published PS4 titles like Death Stranding (published on PC by 505 Games) and Detroit: Become Human (now self-published by developer Quantic Dream).
 This might mark the start of platform-agnostic releases from the PlayStation brand – a strategy we’ve seen Microsoft go all in on in the latter stages of this generation.